Back to Blog

 What if Amazon suspends the account during transfer?

 This is extremely rare when the transfer is done properly, which is why process matters.
-In the unlikely event of a suspension during transfer, we handle the reinstatement process.
-If the account cannot be reinstated, the Escrow payment is refunded to the buyer — you are never at risk of losing both the money and the account.
+In the unlikely event of a suspension during transfer, we handle the full reinstatement process — included as part of your 30-day post-transfer support guarantee.
+If the account cannot be reinstated, funds are refunded under the APA's refund clause.
+You are never at risk of losing both the money and the account.

 Do I need a business entity to receive the account?